UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/4-quality_control.md

 </details>

 **Sequence Length Distribution**<details>
 This shows the distributions of read lengths in our data.
-Here we have reads that are pretty much all the same length, however if the length of your reads is vital (_e.g._ smallRNA data), then this can also be a very informative plot.
+If the length of your reads is vital (_e.g._ smallRNA data), then this can also be a very informative plot.
+For our data, it appears that some trimming has already been performed.
+This was done by the sequence provider, much to our disappointment.
+  It's actually quite common for this to happen, it's just the bioinformaticians love to know everything about every step that was performed.
+  It's also not uncommon for Illumina's adapter removal tools to leave quite a few there and you then have to trim yet again.
 </details>

 **Sequence Duplication Levels** This plot shows about what you’d expect from a typical NGS experiment.